le-martin/cascaded-unimodal-bandits/README.md

 ### Running it online
 The easiest way is to use the official [marimo](https://marimo.app/) playground to run the notebook online.
-Simply navigate to [https://marimo.app/l/ea2b05](https://marimo.app/l/ea2b05) to run the notebooks in your browser without setting everything up locally.
+Simply navigate to [https://marimo.app/l/ea2b05](https://marimo.app/l/ea2b05) to run the notebook in your browser without setting everything up locally.

 ### Local Installation
 If you want to run it locally on your machine, Python3 and marimo are needed.